 Foodies take note: Named the best food market in the world by National Geographic in 2012, St. Lawrence Market is a fantastic place to browse some of the best eats in the city, from fresh produce and artisan cheeses, to prepared foods, baked goods and meat.
 The market, which celebrated its 200th anniversary in 2003, is a Toronto institution, popular with both locals and visitors alike.
-If you’re curious about a visit and want to know what to expect when you go, follow this guide to one of the city’s best-loved attractions: St.
+If you’re curious about a visit and want to know what to expect when you go, follow this guide to one of the city’s best-loved attractions: St. Lawrence Market.

 History of the Market

 St. Lawrence market has been around for a long time and has taken several forms since its inception.
 Everything began in 1803, when Lt.
 Governor at the time, Peter Hunter, deemed that the land north of Front Street, west of Jarvis Street, south of King Street and east of Church Street would officially be known as the Market Block.
 This is when the first permanent farmer’s market was constructed.
-The wooden structure burned down in 1849 during the Great Fire of Toronto (which also devastated a good portion of the city) and a new building was constructed.
+The original structure burned down in 1849 during the Great Fire of Toronto (which also devastated a good portion of the city) and a new building was constructed.
 Known as St. Lawrence Hall, this building played host to many city events, including lectures, meetings and exhibitions.
-The Hall and accompanying buildings went through several renovations and changes throughout the year that followed and the market was eventually rebuilt entirely thanks to a population boom in the city in the late 1890s.
+The Hall and accompanying buildings went through several renovations and changes throughout the years that followed and the market was eventually demolished and rebuilt entirely in 1904 thanks to a population boom in the city in the late 1890s.

 Layout of the Market

 St. Lawrence Market complex comprises three main buildings, which include the South Market, the North Market and St. Lawrence Hall.
 The main and lower levels of the South Market are where you’ll find over 120 specialty vendors selling everything from organic fruits and vegetables, to baked goods, spices, prepared foods, seafood and meats (just to name a few of the things you’ll find here).